shriv/shriv-portfolio/content/post/network-issues/index.md

 ## A connected network?

 If we repeat the same routing calculation between the two points, we see now that there is a path!
+Note, the origin and destination indices need to be recalculated since the network has been transformed in a couple of ways.

 ```r